In Exercises 21–28, use the same list of cell phone radiation lev... | Channels for Pearson+

 1

+Step 1: Understand the problem.
+The goal is to find Q1, the first quartile, which represents the 25th percentile of the data.
+This means identifying the value below which 25% of the data falls.

-Step 1: Arrange the data in ascending order.
-The data provided in the image is already sorted in ascending order, so no further action is needed for this step.
+Step 2: Organize the data.
+The provided list of cell phone radiation levels is already sorted in ascending order, which is necessary for calculating quartiles.

+Step 3: Determine the position of Q1 in the sorted data.
+Use the formula for the position of a quartile: P = (n + 1) * (percentile / 100), where n is the total number of data points.
+For Q1, the percentile is 25%.

 Verified video answer for a similar problem: